Baylor Scott & White Health

 Baylor Scott & White Health is a healthcare system based in Dallas, Texas, United States.
 Formed in 2013 from the merger of Scott & White Health with Baylor Healthcare System, it became the largest non-profit healthcare system in Texas and one of the largest in the country.
 Its network contains over 50 hospitals and more than 800 patient care sites.
+The organization also includes the Baylor Scott & White Health Plan insurance company.

 Hospitals

 Baylor Scott & White Health has 52 hospitals across Texas, including some that are joint ventures with other healthcare systems.
 Below is a list of the hospitals that are owned by Baylor Scott & White Health.